kensekense/Masters-Thesis/README.md

+# Conversational Modeling From a Process-Oriented Perspective
-# Masters Thesis 2020
+Masters Thesis presented by Tientso Ning
-(title pending)
+For the MSc. in Computer Science at the University of Geneva, Switzerland

 # Contents
 - Papers
-	- Round 1
+- data
-	- Round 2
+- etc
-	- Meeting 1
+- presentation_resources
-	- Round 3 *current
+- presentation_slides
 - sample_thesis
-- Meeting 1 Presentation
+- src
-- Notes
+- cites.bib
-- Collaborative Acts Labels
+- Tien_Tso_Ning_Master_Thesis.pdf